MicrosoftLearning/APL-2002-develop-aspnet-core-consumes-api/Instructions/Labs/01-interact-with-an-api.md

 In this section you:

 * Use the Azure Resources extension to publish the API to Azure App Service
+* Use the [Azure App Service extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) to "Create new web app"

 ### Task 1: Sign in to Azure